When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Query Fingerprinting Attack

-We perform our attacks on an AI Chatbot designed to answer common medical queries from a patient.
-The user is a patient interacting with the chatbot and the attacker seeks to learn which query the user asks.
-We conduct the following three fingerprinting attacks:
+We attack an AI Chatbot answering medical queries from a patient.
+The attacker seeks to learn which query a patient asks from a finite set of queries the model can answer, to potentially leak a disease the patient has, a privacy violation by law in geographies like EU or USA.
+We perform three attacks:

-\textbf{Experiment 1.} The first experiment studies a scenario where the attacker has exact knowledge of the complete set of queries, allowing the attacker to profile the exact queries offline that will be leaked out in the online phase.
-In this, we use a set of 50 prompts from real world human-LLM interactions acquired from \cite{han2023medalpaca}.
-These prompts ask a variety of questions about different common diseases (the list of prompts is provided in the Appendix).
+\textbf{Experiment 1 - Exact Knowledge} The attacker has exact knowledge of the complete set of queries, allowing the attacker to profile the exact queries offline and leak them out in the online phase.
+We choose a set of 50 prompts from a real-world human-LLM interactions dataset~\citep{han2023medalpaca}.
+These prompts ask a variety of questions about different diseases (the list of prompts is in Appendix~\ref{Appendix}).

-\textbf{Experiment 2.} In this experiment, we choose 50 prompts with commonplace diseases from our dataset that all starts with ``What are the symptoms of''.
-Therefore, all the prompts have a similar structure.
-We design this experiment to see if our attack can distinguish similar prompts.
+\textbf{Experiment 2 - Exact Knowledge (Constrained)} Next, we ask the question, do the speculation patterns depend on \textit{structural patterns} or deeper \textit{semantic meanings} within the response?
+To analyze this better, we choose 50 prompts about diseases that all starts with ``What are the symptoms of'' from the same dataset, ensuring all prompts have a similar structure.
+With this, we seek to understand whether our attack can be used to leak deeper semantic meanings associated with the prompts (e.g., diseases of the prompts) even when all the prompts have similar structures.

-The training and testing prompts of both Experiment 1 and 2 are the same.
-This illustrates the case where the attacker has exact knowledge of the set of predefined prompts.

-\textbf{Experiment 3.} The last experiment studies a scenario where the attacker has only approximate knowledge of the set of queries asked by the user.
-To emulate this, the attacker profiles queries that are \textit{semantically} similar to the queries asked by the user (e.g., profiled query: ``For how long should you take zolpidem?'' and user: ``How long is zolpidem typically prescribed for?'').
-We reuse the prompts from Experiment 1 as our training prompts, but for testing, i.e., the user prompts to be leaked, we rephrase the prompts in the training set using ChatGPT-4o by prompting it as "Can you rephrase the following 50 questions while keeping the diseases in each question the same?"
+\textbf{Experiment 3 - Approximate Knowledge} Assuming that speculation patterns rely on semantic meanings of responses, can the attacker use this to leak private information about the prompt (e.g., user's disease) \textit{without the exact knowledge} of the user's query?
+While Experiment 1 and 2 assumed training and testing prompts to be the identical, here in Experiment 3, the attacker only has approximate knowledge of user queries during profiling.
+The attacker's training set consists of queries that are \textit{semantically} similar to user's test-set queries (e.g., profiled query: ``For how long should you take zolpidem?'' and user's query: ``How long is zolpidem typically prescribed for?'').
+We use the prompts from Experiment 1 as our training prompts, but during testing, we rephrase the prompts using ChatGPT-4o by prompting it as "Can you rephrase the following 50 questions while keeping the content in the question the same?".
+We provide a more general experiment with an out-of-distribution training set in \cref{sec:OOD}.